The Settings tab has several “pages” of settings:

 These controls should not be used except for very old radios that do not support CI-V Radio ID queries or for unusual circumstances. wfview automatically figures out the CI-V address and model number for most radios.
 Don’t forget to turn on CI-V Transceive, as we use that feature to automatically find your radio.

 - Manual Radio CI-V Address: Check this box to manually set the radio’s CI-V address.
 The input format is hex, which is the same as the radio’s menu and documentation.
 For example, if you have an Icom IC-756 Pro, enter “5C” here for the default CI-V address on this model.
 We recommend not checking this box unless absolutely necessary.
+Enable CI-V Transceive on your radio instead.

 - Use CI-V address as Model ID too: Check this box to cause wfview to infer the radio’s capabilities by assuming the provided CI-V address is the same as the model number.
 This is needed on older radios that do not respond to Radio ID queries (command 0x19 0x00).
 Set the radio to the default CI-V address and enter it in as a manual address above.
+This is not needed on most radios made after the IC-718 (late 90s).
+Just enable CI-V Transceive on the radio and leave this unchecked.

 - Usage Tip: You can also use these two boxes to cause a radio to masquerade as a different model, which is useful if wfview doesn’t have support for your radio but you know that the capabilities are similar enough to another model.
 Simply set the radio’s CI-V address on the radio to the default address of a supported model, and then enter this address in manually in wfview, and check the “Use CI-V address as Model ID too” box.